-First off, this otherwise unremarkable looking Pokemon trolls the player right out the gate by only knowing Take Down, a move that damages itself as well as its opponent.
-In other words, even if Beldum doesn’t faint from the recoil damage, it’ll be damaging itself using Struggle once it’s out of PP. Second, Beldum is inexplicably tied with actual legendary Pokemon for having the the smallest base chance of staying in a Pokeball – only 0.4%.
+First off, this otherwise unremarkable-looking Pokémon trolls the player right out the gate by only knowing Take Down, a move that damages itself as well as its opponent.
+In other words, even if Beldum doesn’t faint from the recoil damage, it’ll be damaging itself using Struggle once it’s out of PP. Second, Beldum is inexplicably tied with actual legendary Pokémon for having the smallest base chance of staying in a Pokéball – only 0.4%.

-Players of Pokemon Diamond/Pearl/Platnum need to have Regirock, Regice, and Registeel in their party to unlock the opportunity to catch Regigigas, except the only way to catch the three legendary Pokemon in these games involves having a Regigigas to begin with!
-In other words, you’ll need to own a Generation 3 Pokemon game, play all the way through it and catch the three titans, and then trade them to your copy of Pokemon Diamond, Pearl, or Platnum to trigger the encounter.
+Players of Pokémon Diamond/Pearl/Platinum need to have Regirock, Regice, and Registeel in their party to unlock the opportunity to catch Regigigas, except the only way to catch the three legendary Pokémon in these games involves having a Regigigas to begin with!
+In other words, you’ll need to own a Generation 3 Pokémon game, play all the way through it and catch the three titans, and then trade them to your copy of Pokémon Diamond, Pearl, or Platinum to trigger the encounter.
 At least there are rewards for players who have played each installment of the franchise!

 If we didn’t know any better, we’d say Feebas was cynically designed to sell strategy guides to trainers banging their head against a wall looking for it.